georgebabarus/magento-filesystem-extension/docs/source/extension/configuration.rst

 Application configuration
 ==========================

-Sample configuration file could be found under dev directory in ``Bb_Storage`` module:
+The sample configuration file could be found under the dev directory in ``Bb_Storage`` module:
 ``dev/sample-files/env.php``

 The feature flag for media storage is ``media_storage/enabled``.